At Lothersdale School we celebrate the individuality of all our pupils and aim to provide high quality education that meets the needs of every child.

 All schools are required to provide information to parents on how to seek additional support beyond that which is ‘normally available’ for their child.

 The main aim of the local offer is to enable families to see readily the support they can expect locally without having to struggle to find the information.
-If there is any information that you would like to know that is not on the website then please do not hesitate to contact Mrs Robinson (SENDCO) via the school office.
+If there is any information that you would like to know that is not on the website then please do not hesitate to contact Mr. Grogan (SENCO) via the school office.

 Please click here to access the North Yorkshire Local Offer

-Our school 'Local Offer', SEND Information Report and Inclusion Policy can be found in the attachment below:
+Our school 'Local Offer', SEND Information Report and Inclusion Policy can be found in the below: